 Heal from miscarriage related article: How to Silence the Mean Voice in Your Head

-Between my second and third son, I’d already experienced one miscarriage that unleashed excruciating sadness and big emotions.
-However, within a few months, I had my rainbow baby in my belly and “this too did pass.”
+Between my second and third sons, I’d already experienced one miscarriage that unleashed excruciating sadness and big emotions.
+However, within a few months, I had my rainbow baby in my belly, and “this too did pass.”